percyliang/sempre/interactive/README.md

 2. Feed the server existing definitions, which should take less than 2 minutes.

-        ./interactive/run @mode=simulator @server=local @sandbox=none @task=freebigdef -maxQueries 2496
+        ./interactive/run @mode=simulator @server=local @sandbox=none @task=freebuilddef -maxQueries 2496

-  try `add green monster`  now.
+  try `add dancer`  now.

 ### Interacting with the server

-There are 3 ways to interactive with the server
+There are 3 ways to interact and try your own commands

-* Hit `Ctrl-D` on the server terminal, and type `add red top`, or `add green monster`
+* Hit `Ctrl-D` on the terminal running the server, and type `add red top`, or `add green monster`

 * On a browser, type `http://localhost:8410/sempre?q=(:q add green monster)`

-* The visual way is to use our client at `https://github.com/sidaw/shrdlurn`, which has a more detailed [README.md](https://github.com/sidaw/shrdlurn/blob/master/README.md) for the client.
-Try `[add dancer; front 5] 3 times` after you set that up.
+* The visual way is to use our client at `https://github.com/sidaw/shrdlurn`, which has a more detailed [README.md](https://github.com/sidaw/shrdlurn/blob/master/README.md).
+Try `[add dancer; front 5] 3 times` after you run the client.
+A live version is at [voxelurn.com](http://www.voxelurn.com).

 ## Experiments in ACL2017

 1. Start the server

       ./interactive/run @mode=voxelurn -server -interactive

 2. Feed the server all the query logs

-    ./interactive/run @mode=simulator @server=local @sandbox=none @task=freebig -maxQueries 103876
+      ./interactive/run @mode=simulator @server=local @sandbox=none @task=freebuild -maxQueries 103876

   This currently takes just under 30 minutes.
 Decrease maxQuery for a quicker experiment.
 This generate `plotInfo.json` in `../state/execs/${lastExec}.exec/` where `lastExec` is `cat ../state/lastExec`.

 3. Taking `../state/execs/${lastExec}.exec/plotInfo.json` as input, we can analyze the data and produce some plots using the following ipython notebook

        ipython notebook analyze_data.ipynb

   which prints out basic statistics and generates the plots used in our paper.
 The plots are saved at `../state/execs/${lastExec}.exec/`